-The National Park Service has committed to completing a management plan for Katahdin Woods and Waters in three years.
-Management plans establish the overarching vision for the public lands and guide the direction for future work and activities.
-The plan will also be available for public comment prior to its finalization.
+The National Park Service has committed to completing a framework for management for Katahdin Woods and Waters in three years.
+A framework for management establishes the overarching vision for the public lands and guide the direction for future work and activities.
+The framework will also be available for public comment prior to its finalization.

 In the fall of 2016, a series of community listening sessions were held in Stacyville, Medway, Millinocket, and Bangor.
 Over 550 interested citizens attended these sessions and numerous others shared written comments by e-mail and mail, and in person.